dataliquid/json-yaml-validator-maven-plugin/CONTRIBUTING.md

 1. Ensure all tests pass: `mvn test`
 2. Update documentation if needed
 3. Add tests for new functionality
-4. Update CHANGELOG.md with your changes
+4. Update CHANGELOG.md with your changes (if applicable)
 5. Create a pull request with a clear description

 ### Pull Request Template